-- Truck maintenance.
 Some truck operators rely on third-party service providers for maintenance checks and repairs on their trucks.
-If a truck maintenance company has been negligent in their duties, your truck accident lawyer may hold the company partially or fully liable for your accident injuries and other damages.
+If a truck maintenance company has been negligent in its duties, your truck accident lawyer may hold the company partially or fully liable for your accident injuries and other damages.

 The Types of Truck Accident Compensation for Which Your Truck Accident Lawyer Can Help